-In 2023 Maryland instituted HB90, which requires a housing element, to promote fair and affordable housing, to be included in Comprehensive Plans developed for municipalities and non-charter counties.
-This requires that Comprehensive Plans contain a housing element to address "affordable" and "low-income housing," where affordability is measured in relation to the Area Median Income (AMI).
+In the past few years, Maryland has instituted HB1045 and HB90, which require a housing element to promote fair and affordable housing, be included in Comprehensive Plans developed for municipalities and non-charter counties.
+This requires that Comprehensive Plans contain a housing element to address "affordable" or "low-income housing," where affordability is measured in relation to the Area Median Income (AMI).
 AMI is a measure set by the federal Department of Housing and Urban Development.